CasterIO/ActionsOnGoogleIntro/README.md

 # ActionsOnGoogleIntro

-Cloud functions to be used in the CasterIO Actions on Google introduction course.
+Cloud function example to be used in the CasterIO Actions on Google introduction course.

 The function provides 3 examples of how to reply to an Intent.